 Bonus – Drumheller, Alberta

 This is a bonus because I’ve been to Drumheller a few times.
-This is a small city here in the Alberta badlands that is well known for dinosaurs.
-Yes, the area around Drumheller has lots of dinosaur fossils, and the town has a fantastic paleontology museum (The Royal Tyrell Museum) that I’ve been to a couple of times.
+This is a small town in the Alberta badlands, an area well known for dinosaurs fossils.
+Drumheller has a fantastic paleontology museum (The Royal Tyrell Museum) that I’ve been to a couple of times.
 Aside from snapping a photo of the giant Dinosaur in town, I feel like I haven’t seen a lot of Drumheller.
 Granted it’s not a big town, but I know there’s more to explore in this area.
-Since Drumheller isn’t too far away from where I live (about 200km) it’s become one of those, “it’s so close I’ll just go there later” kind of destinations.
+Since Drumheller isn’t too far away from where I live (about 200km) it’s become one of those, “it’s so close I’ll just go there later” destinations.

-Shout out to the following travel blogs for their considerable resources on these Canadian destinations I dropped the ball on.
+I’d like to these travel bloggers for their considerable resources on these Canadian destinations in this post.

 What places in Canada would you like to revisit?